INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 Se Blindspot explains why INFPs bump their heads, trip, or get lost in a place they’ve gone to 7 times.

-That said, INFPs become forgetful because they struggle to pay attention to their physical environment.
+That said, INFPs become forgetful because they struggle to focus on their physical environment.
 For them, it’s difficult to remember unnecessary details, especially if it doesn’t interest them.

 So, to mundane and unexciting activities, you can expect INFPs to forget them rather quickly.